-In a separate container add the warm water and salt, stirring or whisking to completely dissolve the salt.
+In a separate container add the warm water and salt then stir or whisk to completely dissolve the salt.
 Once the salt is dissolved pour in the vinegar and stir.

 Pour the brining liquid over the cucumbers in the jar, top with the lid, shake gently then refrigerate.

 Easy Refrigerator Dill Pickles are good to eat about an hour after they’re mixed into the brine, fantastic 24 hours later and practically irresistible at the 48 hour mark.
 A week or so later they’ll be gone and you’ll be making your next batch.

 Tip: The pickles may not be completely submerged in liquid at this point.
 As they sit in the fridge, liquid increases as the salt draws out moisture from the cucumbers.

 You don’t need to wait for a picnic or holiday to make these Easy 5 Minute Refrigerator Dill Pickles.
 They’re delicious and add a nice pop of flavor on or with sandwiches or burgers but are also good just to snack on by themselves.